7frank/ai-ui-playground/src/content/docs/ai/2 Ann.md

 Below are some of the NN that are not fruther discussed in our context:

-You will find more info of them and and may more at - [Types of artificial neural networks](https://en.wikipedia.org/wiki/Types_of_artificial_neural_networks)
+You will find more info of them and and may more at - [Types of Artificial Neural Networks](https://en.wikipedia.org/wiki/Types_of_artificial_neural_networks)

 ## Recurrent Neural Networks (RNNs):